- April 2, 2015

 - Category: Articles

 Obviously, another place you’ll want to take a look at is your fuel gauge.
 Long hours on the road can make even the most experienced veterans forget to fuel up from time to time.
+If you still see problems, you will need to contact a semi trailer repair shop.

 Along the same lines, you want to check your sensors too.
 There are probably almost as many in your truck as there are wires and they can be just as influential.
 If any of them are not plugged in or wires are chaffed, this could cause a not start issue.